 - The fewer boundaries you have, the deeper connection you will make with the people that want to be part of your world

-- If something stirs a string emotional reaction in you (usually anger in this context), take a moment to critically analyse the source.
+- If something stirs a strong emotional reaction in you (usually anger in this context), take a moment to critically analyse the source.
 Is it written in deliberately emotive language?
 Are you being manipulated?
 (The tabloid press are experts at this approach, because fear and anger sells papers!).

 - If you have to ask, “Should I Write that?” – Take a breath, step away for a while then come back to it.
-Double check your facts, ask for a second opinion and make your decision from a logical, rather than emotional standpoint.
+Double-check your facts, ask for a second opinion and make your decision from a logical, rather than emotional standpoint.
 If it still feels wrong, don’t do it!

 - What are your instincts telling you?
 Listen to them, then look at the facts dispassionately before you present them.